fracab/ProjectGettingandCleaningData/README.md

 -"Codebook.md": Shows information about the transformation on the original dataset and the variables used.

-- "MeansAvStDDataset.txt": A dataset with the mean values of the mean and standard deviation of each signal for each subject doing each activity.
+- Run_analysis.R: R code that downlodad the original data (unless already present) and creates a new tidy dataset with the mean values of the mean and standard deviation of each signal for each subject doing each activity.